Ninoy Aquino International Airport: Terminal 4

 Constructed in 1948, the old Terminal 4, also known as the Manila Domestic Passenger Terminal or the Old Domestic Terminal, was the first and original structure of the airport, as well as its oldest and smallest terminal.
 Positioned on the old Airport Road, the Domestic Terminal was located near the north end of Runway 13/31.
 It accommodated up to three million passengers annually until its closure.

 Philippines AirAsia was a primary user of Terminal 4 from 2013 to 2023.
-In December 2022, to decongest the terminal, it transferred its two busiest flights—to Cebu and Boracay (Caticlan)—to Terminal 3, while all other domestic flights remained at T4.
+In December 2022, to decongest the terminal, it transferred its two busiest flights—to Cebu and Caticlan—to Terminal 3, while all other domestic flights remained at T4.
 It continued to operate under this scheme until all flights were transferred to Terminal 2 on July 1, 2023.
 With that, the original T4 had been specifically assigned for turboprop aircraft, functioning exclusively with ground-loaded gates, primarily hosting domestic flights by regional airlines such as AirSWIFT, SkyJet Airlines, Cebgo, and Sunlight Air.

 In response to the COVID-19 pandemic, the airport authority closed Terminal 4 to minimize operating costs, while the remaining three terminals resumed operations in June 2020 upon the lifting of the enhanced community quarantine in Luzon.
 During its temporary closure, the terminal was utilized as a vaccination site for airport employees.
 As such, AirAsia temporarily transferred its domestic operations to Terminal 3.
 After a two-year hiatus, Terminal 4 reopened on March 28, 2022.

-Under NNIC's management, Terminal 4 closed on November 6, 2024, to make way for major renovations until February 2025.
+Under NNIC's management, the old Terminal 4 closed on November 6, 2024, to make way for major renovations scheduled until February 2025.
 As such, AirSWIFT, Cebgo, and Sunlight Air relocated to Terminal 2.
-However, NNIC halted its renovation on the terminal, identifying the structure as a safety hazard following the crash of Jeju Air Flight 2216 in South Korea.
-The original T4 began demolition in late February 2025 as part of a broader land optimization plan to create space for a new taxiway that will enhance aircraft movement between Terminals 1, 2, and 3. with its replacement to be built at the International Cargo Terminal building.
+However, NNIC halted its renovation on the terminal, identifying the structure as a safety hazard.
+The terminal began to be demolished in late February 2025 as part of a broader land optimization plan to create space for a new taxiway that will enhance aircraft movement between Terminals 1, 2, and 3.
+Under NNIC's management, a new Terminal 4 was to be built at the International Cargo Terminal building.
+In August 2026, NNIC canceled its plans to reconstruct Terminal 4, prioritizing the construction of Terminal 5 instead.

+Terminal 5

+Under NNIC's management, Terminal 5 will be built next to Terminal 2.
+The Philippine Village Hotel and the old Nayong Pilipino complex have been demolished for the construction of Terminal 5.
+Terminal 5 is expected to be completed by 2029.